Tourism

 Savannah’s tourism and hospitality industry continues to be one of the largest economic drivers of Savannah.

 Savannah’s tourism industry and visitor economy continues to be one of the region’s top economic drivers.
-In 2022, over 17 million people visited the Savannah/Chatham County area, generating over $4 billion in visitor spending.
-Additionally, Savannah continues to be recognized as a world-class destination with top places to visit in the U.S. accolades from noted national travel and lifestyle publication and websites like Conde Nast, Travel + Leisure, Southern Living, TripAdvisor.com and CNNTravel.com.
+In 2024, 12.9 million people visited the Savannah/Chatham County area, generating $4.1 billion in visitor spending.
+Additionally, Savannah continues to be recognized as a world-class destination with top places to visit in the U.S. accolades from noted national travel and lifestyle publications and websites like MSN Travel, Travel + Leisure, Southern Living, Conde Nast Traveler and Forbes.

-Savannah’s tourists enjoy year-round activities.
-Although the busiest months in terms of visitation are April, May, and June, tourism activity is spread fairly evenly across the year.
-For overnight visitors, the mix is 89% leisure travel and 11% business and business-leisure.
-68% of over-night visitors are repeat visitors and stay approximately 2.3 nights in Savannah.
+Savannah’s visitors enjoy year-round activities.
+Although the busiest season of visitations is April until June, the flow of visitors is spread fairly evenly across the year.
+For overnight visitors, the mix is 80% leisure travel and 20% business and business-leisure.
+37% of leisure travelers are visiting friends and relatives.
+69% of over-night visitors are repeat visitors and stay approximately 2.9 nights in Savannah.

 Savannah excels in special interest tourism activities and continues to be an exciting destination.
 Savannah’s distinctive qualities allow the city to stand out in the crowd.
 In top interest categories for overnight visitors, Savannah remains far ahead of typical national levels in exceptional culinary experiences, cultural activities and historic places.